Austin Swift

-Austin Kingsley Swift (born March 11, 1992) is an American actor who has starred in films such as Live by Night (2016) and I.T.
-(2016).
-The younger brother of singer-songwriter Taylor Swift, he has appeared in or produced several of her music videos and manages her film projects and music licensing.
+Austin Kingsley Swift (born March 11, 1992) is an American music executive, producer, and former actor who has appeared in films such as Live by Night and I.T. (both 2016).
+The younger brother of singer-songwriter Taylor Swift, he has appeared in and produced several of her music videos, and manages elements of her music licensing for multimedia uses.

+Swift was born in West Reading, Pennsylvania.
+He graduated from the University of Notre Dame in 2015, studying film and acting in plays.
+He interned at Lionsgate and made his film debut in the 2016 thriller I.T.
+Swift has appeared in various films and TV shows, including Embeds, Still the King, Cover Versions, Braking for Whales, and We Summon the Darkness.

 Early life

 Austin Kingsley Swift was born on March 11, 1992, at Reading Hospital in West Reading, Pennsylvania.
 His father, Scott Swift, is a financial advisor at Merrill Lynch, and his mother, Andrea Gardner Swift (née Finlay), is a former homemaker who had previously worked as a mutual fund marketing executive.
-His older sister, Taylor Swift, is a singer-songwriter.
 His maternal grandmother, Marjorie Finlay, was an opera singer.
-Swift's paternal great-great-grandfather was an Italian immigrant entrepreneur and community leader who opened several businesses in Philadelphia in the 1800s.
+Swift's mother is of Scottish and German descent; and his father is of Scottish and English descent with distant Italian ancestry.
+Swift's paternal great-great-grandfather, Charles Carmine Antonio Baldi, was an Italian immigrant entrepreneur and community leader who opened several businesses in Philadelphia in the 1800s.
 Swift moved from Wyomissing, Pennsylvania, to Hendersonville, Tennessee with his family at a young age.

-Education and career

-Swift graduated from the University of Notre Dame in 2015, where he studied film and had roles in plays such as Dead Man's Cell Phone and Six Characters in Search of an Author.
-He transferred to Vanderbilt University but eventually transferred back to University of Notre Dame to complete his studies.
-He interned at Lionsgate, where his responsibilities included making and sending out screeners.
+Swift attended Pope Saint John Paul II Preparatory School in Hendersonville.
+He graduated from the University of Notre Dame in 2015, where he studied film and had roles in plays such as Dead Man's Cell Phone and Six Characters in Search of an Author.
+He transferred to Vanderbilt University but eventually transferred back to Notre Dame to complete his studies.

+Career

+Swift interned at Lionsgate, where his responsibilities included making and sending out screeners.
 He made his film debut in the 2016 thriller I.T. starring Pierce Brosnan.
 Swift has also appeared in Live by Night, Megyn Kelly's political drama Embeds, sitcom Still the King, and Todd Berger's Cover Versions.
 In 2019, he starred in the indie movie Braking for Whales, originally titled Whaling, written by Tammin Sursok and her husband Sean McEwen, and in the horror thriller We Summon the Darkness, directed by Marc Meyers.